-The Scottish Power Limited Board of Directors (the "Board") and Senior Management Team expects all employees, contractors, suppliers and third parties to fully comply with the Policy, which extends to all business dealings and transactions in the UK, and in all countries in which the Company, or its subsidiaries and associates, operate.
+The Policy extends to all business dealings and transactions in the UK, and in all countries in which the Company, or its subsidiaries and associates, operate.

 The ScottishPower Compliance Division is responsible for the day to day oversight of the Policy.
-The Chief Compliance Officer is the Senior Officer responsible for the Policy who will monitor and report to the Board, the Audit and Compliance Committee and the Group Compliance Unit, information regarding compliance with the Policy and the overall Compliance and Ethics programme.
+The Chief Compliance Officer is the Senior Officer responsible for the Policy who will monitor and report on compliance with the Policy and the overall Compliance and Ethics programme to the Scottish Power Limited Board of Directors, the Scottish Power Limited Audit and Compliance Committee, and the Group Compliance Unit.